-- 2. (1) Hatches on the open deck must be provided with hatch covers that are watertight when dogged down.
-Special care is to be given to the dogging down arrangements of flush deck hatches. - (2) Where a vessel is designed so that the hatch containing the catch can be opened to the sea, the cover of the hatch need not have securing devices making it watertight, but the cover must be capable of being secured in an emergency. - (3) All watertight hatches must be capable of withstanding a hose test.
+- 2. (1) Subject to subparagraph (4), hatches on the open deck must be provided with hatch covers that are watertight when dogged down.
+Special care is to be given to the dogging down arrangements of flush deck hatches. - (2) Where a vessel is designed so that the hatch containing the catch can be opened to the sea, the cover of the hatch need not have securing devices making it watertight, but the cover must be capable of being secured in an emergency. - (3) All watertight hatches must be capable of withstanding a hose test. - (4) On sailing vessels aft-facing companionway hatches that are closed by washboards need not be watertight but must be constructed so that the ingress of water is substantially retarded in the event of the vessel being capsized or pooped.

-Guard rails, etc
+Guard rails etc.

-- 3. (1) Subject to subparagraphs (2) to (4)- - (a) every power-driven vessel having an open deck on which persons can walk must be provided with efficient guard rails, or an equivalent arrangement, around the outboard edge of the deck to a height of at least- - (i) 600 millimetres above the deck on vessels of 9 metres or more in overall length; and - (ii) 450 millimetres above the deck on vessels less than 9 metres in overall length; and - (b) every sailing vessel having an open deck on which persons can walk must be provided with efficient guard rails, or an equivalent arrangement, around the outboard edge of the deck to a height of at least- - (i) 560 millimetres above the deck on vessels of 9 metres or more in overall length; and - (ii) 410 millimetres above the deck on vessels less than 9 metres in overall length: Provided that a pleasure sailing vessel of less than 9 metres in overall length is exempt from this requirement if- - (aa) the vessel does not proceed to sea between the hours of dusk and dawn; - (bb) the vessel proceeds not more than 5 nautical miles offshore; and - (cc) every occupant of the vessel wears a flotation aid. - (2) Vessels that proceed to sea through the surfare exempt from subparagraph(I) if provided with bulwarks having a height of at least 450 millimetres forward and 300 millimetres aft. - (3) Subparagraph (1) does not apply to power-driven dinghies or to sailing dinghies, - (4) Vessels constructed so that the cabin-top extends nearly to the vessel's side, with a crew-only access forward, are exempt from subparagraph (1) if provided with a substantial, secure hand rail on each side of the cabin and with a toe rail of at least 50 millimetres in height along the outer edge of the deck.
+- 3. (1) Subject to subparagraphs (2) to (4)- - (a) every power-driven vessel having an open deck on which persons can walk must be provided with efficient guard rails, or an equivalent arrangement, around the outboard edge of the deck to a height of at least- - 600 millimetres above the deck on vessels of 9 metres or more in overall length; and - (ii) 450 millimetres above the deck on vessels less than 9 metres in overall length;and - (b) every sailing vessel having an open deck on which persons can walk must be provided with efficient guard rails, or an equivalent arrangement, around the outboard edge of the deck to a height of at least- - 560 millimetres above the deck on vessels of 9 metres or more in overall length; and - (ii) 410 millimetres above the deck on vessels less than 9 metres in overall length: Provided that category D and E sailing pleasure vessels of less than 9 metres in overall length are exempt from this requirement if- - (aa) every occupant of the vessel wears a flotation aid; and - (bb) the vessel does not operate after sunset. - (2) Vessels operating through the surfare exempt from subparagraph (1) if fitted with bulwarks having a height of at least 450 millimetres forward and 300 millimetres aft. - (3) Subparagraph (1) does not apply to power-driven dinghies or to sailing dinghies. - (4) Vessels constructed so that the cabin-top extends nearly to the vessel's side, with a crew-only access forward, are exempt from subparagraph (1) if provided with a substantial, secure hand rail on each side of the cabin and with a toe rail of at least 50 millimetres in height along the outer edge of the deck.